eBay/flutter_glove_box/packages/golden_toolkit/README.md

 });
 ```

-The output of this test will generate a golden that represents all four states in a single test asset.
+The output of this test will generate a golden: `weather_types_grid.png` that represents all four states in a single test asset.

 ![example GoldenBuilder output laid out in a grid](test/goldens/weather_types_grid.png)